This Web page serves 2 purposes:

 - The University employee or organization requesting product purchase (known hereafter as the Requestor) will:

-- Complete a Pre-VPAT form (Download the Pre-VPAT Form in MS Word format); and
+- Complete an Accessible Pre-Purchase form (Download the CI Accessible Pre-Purchase Form in MS Word format); and

 - Ask the product vendor to supply a completed Voluntary Product Accessibility Template (VPAT) form.